Codes Dictionary

 hwbol (+) bonds and loans

-hwequ (+) equities, fund shares and offshore wealth
+hwequ (+) equities, fund shares, and offshore wealth

 hweqi (+) equities